Oblivious Sketching of High-Degree Polynomial Kernels: Oblivious Subspace Embedding for the Gaussian Kernel

 \subsection{Acknowledgements}

+Michael Kapralov is supported by ERC Starting Grant SUBLINEAR.
+Thomas D.~Ahle, Jakob B.~T.~Knudsen, and Rasmus Pagh are supported by Villum Foundation grant~16582 to Basic Algorithms Research Copenhagen (BARC).
 David Woodruff is supported in part by Office of Naval Research (ONR) grant N00014-18-1-2562.
 Part of this work was done while Michael Kapralov, Rasmus Pagh, and David Woodruff were visiting the Simons Institute for the Theory of Computing.

 [1]{$^{#1}$}